Lot Size Definition: Meaning in Trading and Investing

 How Is Lot Size Used in Financial Markets?

-Lot Size shows up differently across asset classes, but the logic is consistent: it standardises trade size so participants can plan exposure and execution.
+Lot Size is applied differently across asset classes, but the goal is consistent: define the unit of exposure and make trading operationally scalable.

 How to Recognize Situations Where Lot Size Applies